Enbridge's economic impact on Louisiana

-- Our capital expenditures in Louisiana, on such items as pipe steel, equipment purchases and replacement, system integrity-related investments, and capital leases, exceeded $80 million;
+- Our capital expenditures in Louisiana, on such items as pipe steel, equipment purchases and replacement, system integrity-related investments, and capital leases, totaled $41.5 million.

-- Our operating and administrative expenditures in Louisiana, such as maintenance costs, equipment leases, power consumption, and field personnel salaries and wages, exceeded $127 million; and
+- Our operating and administrative expenditures in Louisiana, such as maintenance costs, equipment leases, power consumption, and field personnel salaries and wages, exceeded $59.7 million.

-- Enbridge paid more than $10.5 million in base salary to our Louisiana-based permanent and temporary employees—much of that injected directly into the state economy; and
+- Enbridge paid more than $10 million in total wages to our Louisiana-based permanent and temporary employees—much of that injected directly into the state economy; and

-- Enbridge paid $15.1 million in property tax across Louisiana for our pipelines and related facilities, such as separation facilities and stabilizers;
+- Enbridge paid $15.2 million in property tax across Louisiana for our pipelines and related facilities, such as terminals, storage facilities and pump/compressor stations;

 This revenue can be used for schools, infrastructure (roads and bridges), health and wellness, recreation, transportation and other services that help strengthen the fabric of the community.

-- Enbridge invested $31,625 in community-strengthening initiatives across Louisiana—and supported numerous not-for-profit agencies in the state—aligned to our three focus areas of health and safety, environment, and community;
+- In 2020, Enbridge invested $192,000 in community-strengthening initiatives across Louisiana—and supported numerous not-for-profit agencies in the state—aligned to our three focus areas of health and safety, environment, and community.

 *—All amounts are based on annual forecasting estimates which, while reasonably accurate, may not align precisely with procurement spending totals reported elsewhere by Enbridge and may not reflect actual amounts spent.